jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 ![](assign_solution_admin.jpg)

-### Assign the Solution Center Instance Admin role and/or Solution Center Instance Developer role to a user account for an instance
+### Assign the Solution Center Instance Admin role to a user account for an instance
 #### Who can perform this function?
 Any of the roles below:
 * Solution Center Administrator